University of Wisconsin–Oshkosh: Athletics

 The baseball program appeared in 5 Division III championship games between 1985 and 1994.
 There have been eight Titans players to play in Major League Baseball: Jim Magnuson, Dan Neumeier, Jim Gantner, Dorian "Doe" Boyland, Gary Varsho, Terry Jorgensen, Jarrod Washburn, and Jack Taschner.

-In 2012, the Wisconsin–Oshkosh Titans football team advanced to the NCAA Division III Semi-finals before falling to St. Thomas in St. Paul, Minnesota.
+In 2012, the Wisconsin–Oshkosh Titans football team advanced to the NCAA Division III Semifinals before falling to St. Thomas in St. Paul, Minnesota.
 The Titans finished with a 13-1 (7-0 WIAC) record and ranked as the #4 team by d3football.com.
 In 2015, the Titans were again undefeated in the WIAC regular season and advanced to the NCAA Division III Quarterfinals before losing to WIAC rival UW-Whitewater.
 The Titans were 2016 national runners-up, losing to the University of Mary Hardin–Baylor in the Amos Alonzo Stagg Bowl, the NCAA Division III Championship game.
 In 2017 the Titans were again undefeated and were the #1-seeded team in the Division III NCAA tournament.
-They were defeated in the semi-final game in Oshkosh by eventual national champions, the University of Mount Union.
+They were defeated in the semifinal game in Oshkosh by eventual national champion, the University of Mount Union.

 The men's basketball program was in the NAIA Men's Basketball Championships in 1960, 1963, 1967, and 1968; and the NCAA Division III men's basketball tournaments in 1996–1998, and 2002–2003.
 In 2019, the men's team won the Division III National Championship.
 The women's basketball program played in the NCAA Division III Women's Basketball Championship every year from 1990 to 1992, and again from 1994 to 2000.
-In 1995, they reached the Final Four, and the following year (1996), won the National Championship.
+In 1995, they reached the Final Four, and the following year (1996), won the national championship.

-The women's gymnastics program won the AIAW Championship for Division III in 1980, the NAIA national women's gymnastics championship in 1986, and National Collegiate Gymnastics Association championships in 1989, 2007, 2022, and 2023.
+The women's gymnastics program won the AIAW Championship for Division III in 1980, the NAIA national women's gymnastics championship in 1986, and National Collegiate Gymnastics Association championships in 1989, 2007, 2022, 2023, 2024, and 2026.
 The men's gymnastics program won NAIA gymnastics championships under Titans Hall of Fame coach Ken Allen in 1973, 1974, and then 5 straight years from 1978 to 1982.
 In addition, they won the NCAA Men's Gymnastics championship in Division II in 1980, 1981, and 1982, before the two divisions were merged in 1984.